ssMaritime.com & ssMaritime.net

 MS Nelly seen arriving in Sydney in January 1950

 She continued on the Australian run, including a special voyage to Jakarta to bring Dutch nationals back to the Netherlands.
 In addition to her Australian operations, she also operated a number of Trans-Atlantic crossings to Canada.
-However, on January 1953 the Nelly departed Southampton for Canada for the last time under that name for upon completion of that voyage she was withdrawn from service and she returned to Bremerhaven to be comprehensively rebuilt and upgraded to operate both migrant and passengers services.

-Upon completion she was renamed MS Seven Seas and her decks were extended forward and aft as well as her bridge house being enlarged.
-In addition she was now a two class liner having accommodations for 20-first class and 987 tourist class passengers.
-Her accommodations and lounges were very modern and rather attractive.
-She departed Bremerhaven for her very first voyage as the MS Seven Seas on May 9, 1953 and headed for Australian sailing viat the Suez and Fremantle, arriving in Melbourne on June 12.
-Upon return to Germany she was chartered to the Europe-Canada Line, which was jointly owned by Holland America Line and Royal Rotterdam Lloyd, although the Europe-Canada Line was established especially to provide inexpensive student/migrant travel to Canada, but during her career she frequently operated student voyages to North America, etc. Thus the Seven Seas commenced operating Trans-Atlantic voyages.
+The all-new MS Seven seas departed Bremerhaven for her very first voyage on May 9, 1953 as she headed for Australia sailing via the Suez Canal and Fremantle, arriving in Melbourne on June 12.
+Upon return to Germany she was chartered to the Europe-Canada Line, which was jointly owned by Holland America Line and Royal Rotterdam Lloyd, although the Europe-Canada Line was established especially to provide inexpensive student/migrant travel to Canada, thus during her career she frequently operated student voyages to North America, etc, and the Seven Seas commenced operating frequent Trans-Atlantic voyages.

 A postcard of the Seven Seas issued by Europe-Canada Line